LinkedIn Live Access Criteria and How to Apply

-A: Typically, this process takes about a week.
+A: The approval process typically takes about a week.

-Q: How to do a live video on LinkedIn on company page?
+Q: How to do a live video on LinkedIn on a company page?

-A: After you get approved for live broadcasting, you will need a streaming tool to connect with LinkedIn.
-Then, you need to create the event and set up the live stream.
-After that, you are ready to start broadcasting.
+A: Once approved for live broadcasting, use a streaming tool to connect with LinkedIn, create the event, set up the stream, and you’re ready to broadcast.

 Q: Why is my stream of poor quality?

-A: LinkedIn recommends you have at least a 10MBPS upload speed as well as properly set up your Encoder Settings.
+A: For optimal quality, ensure you have at least a 10MBPS upload speed and your Encoder Settings are properly set up.

 Q: What is the minimum and maximum stream time?

-A: There is no minimum stream time, and the maximum is four hours.
-The recommended minimum length of live streams is 10-15 minutes, and the maximum is about 1-2 hours.
-Streams shorter than recommended go against the best practices of live streaming, and longer than recommended start bleeding viewers very fast.
+A: There’s no minimum stream time; the maximum is four hours.
+Recommended minimum is 10-15 minutes, and maximum is 1-2 hours.
+Shorter streams may go against best practices, and longer ones tend to lose viewers quickly.

-Q: Can I stream to LinkedIn and another platform at the same time?
+Q: Can I stream to LinkedIn and another platform simultaneously?

-A: Yes, but you will need a 3rd party streaming software with the simulcasting feature like Restream.
+A: Yes, but you’ll need third-party streaming software with simulcasting, like Restream.

 Q: Can I download a live stream after it’s over?